cweichsel/ansible/README.md

 # ansible

-This is my awesome Ansible repository!
+This is my Ansible repository!